mdingemanse/playful_iconicity/playful_iconicity_paper.md

 here and elsewhere.

 What about compound nouns among high iconicity words?
-From eyeballing, it seems to be about 10% in this set of 200 nouns: *beep, zigzag, buzzer, bleep, clunk, roar, moo, clang, boom, murmur, whirl, crunch, crash, flash, sludge, ping, skateboard, blast, purr, splash, shriek, thud, snarl, bump, tap, slush, groan, fluff, slime, drum, flop, crack, jolt, sunshine, limp, mash, tinkle, silk, zipper, freezer, whiff, shot, tick, peep, cuckoo, yodel, thunder, rumble, twist, echo, sigh, snort, flap, jingle, yahoo, snowball, drizzle, tang, clash, prick, swirl, flick, cricket, juggler, whimper, airplane, dread, hole, bedroom, arch, goldfish, seaweed, coo, slur, mist, dash, block, pulse, loop, lipstick, slum, mixer, corkscrew, pump, cough, gloss, tingle, flat, charge, muzzle, slobber, stench, doorknob, slump, shock, baby, stagger, frog, sleet, anchor, gallop, wisp, ripple, spring, creep, python, killer, mirror, cushion, carnage, punch, slick, father, snake, hug, moonlight, torment, tummy, sparkle, leech, prune, prance, miss, kingdom, party, razor, gloom, singer, pin, drift, ashtray, prowl, velour, bomb, corpse, shield, fireworks, axe, twilight, pliers, rush, stump, victim, flow, grub, inch, bliss, leap, fling, racer, uproar, egg*
+From eyeballing, it seems to be about 10% in a set of the highest rated 200 nouns.
+Many probable examples can be found by looking at highly rated nouns with multiple morphemes: *zigzag, buzzer, skateboard, sunshine, zipper, freezer, snowball, juggler, airplane, bedroom, goldfish, seaweed, lipstick, mixer, corkscrew, doorknob, killer, moonlight, tummy, kingdom, razor, singer, ashtray, fireworks, pliers, racer, uproar* (*zigzag*, one of the few reduplicative words in English, is included here because the Balota et al. database lists it as having 2 morphemes).

 ### 3.2.
 Funniness and imputed iconicity